-On January 11, 2024, the Company's board of directors and stockholders approved the 2024 Employee Stock Purchase Plan (the 2024 ESPP), which became effective on the date on which the Company's registration statement was declared effective by the SEC.
-The number of shares initially available for issuance pursuant to the 2024 ESPP is 812,242 shares.
-The 2024 ESPP provides for the sale of our common stock to eligible employees at 85% of the fair market value of our common stock at the commencement date of each offering period or the relevant date of purchase, whichever is lower.
+On January 11, 2024, the Company's board of directors and stockholders approved the 2024 Employee Stock Purchase Plan (the ESPP), which became effective on the date on which the Company's registration statement was declared effective by the SEC.
+The number of shares initially available for issuance pursuant to the ESPP is 812,242 shares.
+The ESPP provides for the sale of the Company's common stock to eligible employees at 85% of the fair market value of the Company's common stock at the commencement date of each offering period or the relevant date of purchase, whichever is lower.
 Payroll deductions are limited to 15% of the employee's eligible compensation, subject to IRS limits.
 In addition, employees may not buy more than 100,000 shares during any purchase period or offering period.
-There were no purchases of shares under the ESPP during the three months ended March 31, 2024.
-On March 31, 2024, there were approximately 0.8 million shares available for issuance under the ESPP.
+There were no purchases of shares under the ESPP during the three and six months ended June 30, 2024, there were approximately 0.8 million shares available for issuance under the ESPP.